INTO-CPS-Association/DTaaS/servers/auth/README.md

 You should have docker setup to be able to run this.
 Docker Desktop for Linux is preferred.

 - Clone/Pull the DTaaS repo
-- To avoid any volume mount errors, please open up the servers/auth/compose.yml file and change the path in services: traefik-forward-auth: volumes: to the correct file path of the servers/auth/conf file on your system
 - In your terminal, change directory to this auth directory,
 - Run: